-In the ASM, it is possible to set several policies for your organization to help you control the risks you are willing to take in your groups when you decide to accept vulnerabilities.
-You can get to the policies section by clicking on the Policies tab that you find in the main page of your organization.
+On the Attacks Resistance Management (ARM), you can set various policies for acceptance of vulnerabilities in your organization to help you control the risks you are willing to take in your groups.
+You can access the Policies section by clicking on the Policies tab on your organization's home page on ARM.

-This is the maximum number of calendar days that a finding can be temporally accepted, this limit can be at most 31 calendar days.
-This policy affects the execution of the DevSecOps agent in case you are using it, as the accepted vulnerabilities will not be considered at the time of breaking your build, which means that you have to be careful when setting this number to prevent letting some vulnerabilities be unresolved for much longer, increasing the risk for your applications.
+Here you define the maximum number of calendar days that a finding can be temporarily accepted; this limit can be at most 31 calendar days.
+This policy affects the execution of the DevSecOps agent in case you are using it, since temporarily accepted vulnerabilities will not be considered at the time of breaking your build.
+This means that you have to be careful when setting this number to prevent some vulnerabilities remaining unresolved for a long time, which increases the risk to your applications.

 Maximum number of times a finding can be accepted